natecraddock/zf/README.md

 [![shield showing current tests status](https://github.com/natecraddock/zf/actions/workflows/tests.yml/badge.svg)](https://github.com/natecraddock/zf/actions/workflows/tests.yml) [![Packaging status](https://repology.org/badge/tiny-repos/zf.svg)](https://repology.org/project/zf/versions)

-Zf is an interactive commandline fuzzy finder that prioritizes matches on filenames.
-Zf accepts newline separated strings on `stdin` and outputs the selected line on `stdout`.
+zf is an interactive commandline fuzzy finder that prioritizes matches on filenames. zf accepts newline separated strings on `stdin` and outputs the selected line on `stdout`.
 Use with a pipe, or io redirection.
-See the [documentation](https://github.com/natecraddock/zf/blob/master/doc/zf.md) for more details.
-Zf is also packaged as an allocation-free library for fuzzy filtering.
+See the [documentation](https://github.com/natecraddock/zf/blob/master/doc/zf.md) for more details. zf is also packaged as an allocation-free library for fuzzy filtering.

 ![zf](https://user-images.githubusercontent.com/7967463/155037380-79f61539-7d20-471b-8040-6ee7d0e4b6ea.gif)

 ## Features

-* ranking algorithm designed for fuzzy matching file paths
-* also functions as a general purpose fuzzy finder for arbitrary strings
+* designed for fuzzy matching file paths (but also works as a general purpose fuzzy finder)
 * refine search results with whitespace separated query terms
 * case insensitive unless the query contains uppercase letters (smartcase)
 * multiselect to output multiple selected lines
 * Zig and C libraries for the zf ranking algorithm

-Zf aims to be simple:
+zf aims to be simple:
 * no full-window interface
 * minimal config and options
 * sensible defaults